(Future) professionals in the snow and avalanche industry

 Canadian Avalanche Association Scholarships

-The CAA offers multiple scholarships to support the costs associated with professional training.
+The CAA offers a range of scholarships to help defray the costs associated with professional training.

 Avalanche Canada Foundation Scholarships